Latest updates

 As most PFAS moves through surface water at RAAF Base Richmond, the remedial works focus on addressing PFAS in the top layer of soils at the source areas.

 Soil remediation works at the former fire training area were completed in 2021.
 Soil remediation involved treating PFAS-impacted soils with activated carbon.
-This made the PFAS stick to the product within the soil and stop it from moving when it rains.
-The treated soil was then returned to the area and covered with a clean layer of topsoil to prevent erosion.
+PFAS sticks to the product within the soil and stops it from moving when it rains.
+The treated soil was returned to the area and covered with a clean layer of topsoil to prevent erosion.

-Further soil remediation works for the fire station, the foam canon testing area and additional aircraft taxiways areas near the fire training area are planned to commence following the 2024–25 bushfire season.
-These works are expected to take 6 months to complete.
-Defence will share the outcomes of the remediation works once they are complete.
+In 2025, Defence commenced further soil remediation works for the fire station, the foam canon testing area and additional aircraft taxiways areas near the fire training area.
+These works are expected to be finalised in early 2026.

 Groundwater remediation